Metaverse-AI-Lab-THU/Den-SOFT/README.md

 │   ├── 2(1)              # Second camera (first pose)
 │   ├── [...]             # More images
 │   ├── 41(38)            # Last camera (last pose)
-├── Metashape             # Reference
-│   ├── camera.xml
-│   ├── point_cloud.ply

 2.40 cameras: All other scene datas
 │
 ├── images                # Scene images with 4K resolution
-│   ├── Square1-1         # Scene name - First pose
+│   ├── Square1-1         # Scene name - first pose
 │   ├── [...]             # More images

+3.Metashape Reference: camera poses and point cloud
+│
-├── Metashape             # Reference
+├── Architecture          # Scene name
-│   ├── camera.xml
+│   ├── camera.xml        # Camera poses
-│   ├── point_cloud.ply
+│   ├── point_cloud.ply   # Point cloud correspond to the scene

 ```

 ### JPEG images (`images/*.jpg`)

 * We provide images at 4K resolution(Width:5568, Height:4176).
 If you want to use Metashape to get sparse point cloud reconstruction or camera poses, you can use the  `camera.xml`, `point_cloud.ply` as references.
 Some of the images were removed due to involving irrelevant elements in the scene or blurry images.
+It would be greatly appreciated if you have a better method that can use all images to estimate camera pose and reconstruct point clouds.

 ## Feasibility verification of our dataset

 ### 3D Reconstruction Demo with 3DGS

 The following videos show the training result of our datasets using 3DGS.
-* `width`: image width, in pixels (usually 5784)

 ### Side by side comparison